nazmulidris/r3bl_terminal_async/README.md

 destination.
 This method also ensures that the [`SharedWriter`] is used for concurrent writes to `stdout`.

-## Input Editing Behavior

-While entering text, the user can edit and navigate through the current input line with the following key bindings:

-- Works on all platforms supported by `crossterm`.
-- Full Unicode Support (Including Grapheme Clusters).
-- Multiline Editing.
-- In-memory History.
-- Left, Right: Move cursor left/right.
-- Up, Down: Scroll through input history.
-- Ctrl-W: Erase the input from the cursor to the previous whitespace.
-- Ctrl-U: Erase the input before the cursor.
-- Ctrl-L: Clear the screen.
-- Ctrl-Left / Ctrl-Right: Move to previous/next whitespace.
-- Home: Jump to the start of the line.
-    - When the "emacs" feature (on by default) is enabled, Ctrl-A has the same effect.
-- End: Jump to the end of the line.
-    - When the "emacs" feature (on by default) is enabled, Ctrl-E has the same effect.
-- Ctrl-C, Ctrl-D: Send an `Eof` event.
-- Ctrl-C: Send an `Interrupt` event.
-- Extensible design based on `crossterm`'s `event-stream` feature.

-## Why another async readline crate?

-This crate & repo is forked from [rustyline-async](https://github.com/zyansheep/rustyline-async).
-However it has mostly been rewritten and re-architected.
-Here are some changes made to the code:
-- Rearchitect the entire crate from the ground up to operate in a totally different manner than the original.
-All the underlying mental models are different, and simpler.
-- Drop support for all async runtimes other than `tokio`.
-Rewrite all the code for this.
-- Drop crates like `pin-project`, `thingbuf` in favor of `tokio`.
-Rewrite all the code for this.
-- Drop `simplelog` and `log` dependencies.
-Add support for `tokio-tracing`.
-Rewrite all the code for this, and add `tracing_setup.rs`.
-- Remove all examples and create new ones to mimic a real world CLI application.
-- Add `spinner_impl`, `readline_impl`, and `public_api` modules.
-- Add tests.

 ## Video series on [developerlife.com](https://developerlife.com) [YT channel](https://www.youtube.com/@developerlifecom) on building this crate with Naz

 - [Part 1: Why?](https://youtu.be/6LhVx0xM86c)